KohaILS/koha-manual-zh-cn/source/patrons.rst

 -  Manage patrons fines and fees (updatecharges)

+   -  Discount debits for patrons (discount)

+      -  Grant the ability to apply discounts to charges

    -  Payout credits to patrons (payout)

-      -  Grants the ability to reimburse credits to patrons
+      -  Grant the ability to reimburse credits to patrons

+   -  Refund payments to patrons (refund)

+      -  Grant the ability to refund payments that patrons have already made to the library

    -  Remaining permissions for managing fines and fees (remaining\_permissions)

-      -  Grant the ability to manage fines and fees other than the actions described in the other subpermissions (paying out credits and writing off fees)
+      -  Grant the ability to manage fines and fees other than the actions described in the other subpermissions (dicounts, payouts, refunds and writeoffs)

    -  Write off fines and fees (writeoff)